-7.2 Secretary
+7.2.
+Secretary

-The Secretary of the PEP shall otherwise exercise the powers and duties associated with State Law and these bylaws.
+The Secretary of the PEP shall exercise powers and duties as set forth in State law and these Bylaws.
 The responsibilities of the Secretary shall include:

 maintain the minutes, papers, and additional required documents of the PEP;